andris2583/SzakdolgozatFE/README.md

 - ImageId -> Userid hasaccess map String -> String[]
 - update images list when imageuploaddialog emits
 - ~~Maybe something is buggy with removing images when deleted from collections~~
-- Fullscreen image on click
+- ~~Fullscreen image on click~~
 - ~~Delete from not dialog view,redirect~~
 - ~~Only reload d change if circle is set~~
 - Click on filter circle closes tab for some fuckeng reason
 - Clear location filtering
+- Size limit for users: FREE/PRO/UNLIMITED
+- Edit profile

 - ~~Every user has default liked photos collection~~
 - ~~Can create collection~~